FAQ

 At the current time, most countries have cancelled or suspended COVID testing and quarantine requirements on arrival.
 Entwine closely monitors these requirements and will notify participants of any changes during the pre-departure preparation process.

-What happens if a participant tests positive during an Insider Trip?
+What happens if a participant tests positive or displays symptoms of contagious illnesses during an Insider Trip?

 Am I covered for international health insurance while on the program?